Austin Chalk Oil and Gas Fields Map

 Austin Chalk Production History and Timeline

-For more information go here...https://www.spe.org/en/jpt/jpt-article-detail/?art=2795
+For more information go here...Austin Chalk Revival

-Austin Chalk Activity On the Rise
+Austin Chalk Activity on the Rise

 There are other areas along trend where the reservoir volume increases dramatically that warrant further investigation, too.
-Along the Cretaceous Shelf Margin in Fayette, Colorado, Washington and Austin Counties there is an unfractured area of very high reservoir volume, exceeding 15 sophi-h as compared to 4 to 8 PHIH-HC in the Karnes Trough area, see the yellow to red areas on the map.
-The potential in this area is tremendous and operators are beginning to notice.
+Along the Cretaceous Shelf Margin in Fayette, Colorado, Washington, Austin and Burleson Counties there is an unfractured area of very high reservoir volume, sometimes exceeding 15 PHIH-HC as compared to 4 to 8 PHIH-HC in the Karnes Trough area, see the yellow to red areas on the map.
+The potential in this area is tremendous and operators have noticed.
 Older down dip Austin Chalk gas wells in the fractured trend have ultimate recoveries up to 38 BCF at flow rates of 30 MMCFPD to 84 MMCFPD!
 These very high flow rates also indicate that the reservoir is extremely over-pressured.
 Over-pressure is a game-changer in tight reservoirs, "Pressure is your friend" is a phrase often heard from geologists and engineers studying unconventional resources.
-Further reasearch into shut-in casing and tubing pressures indicate this is absolutley the case, with bottom hole pressures exceeding 10,000 psi.
-Lets take a closer look at the changes in the Austin Chalk from Karnes County to the Giddings Field Area on the cross section below.
+Further research into shut-in casing and tubing pressures indicate this is absolutely the case, with bottom hole pressures exceeding 10,000 psi.
+Let’s take a closer look at the changes in the Austin Chalk from Karnes County to the Giddings Field Area on the cross section below.